baselbers/woocommerce-pdf-invoices/readme.txt

 4. Create new invoice from the order page.
 5. View invoice from the shop order page.
 6. Download invoice from account.
+7. Nice and clean template called 'Micro'.
-6. Nice and clean template with refunds, different tax rates, the ability to change the color and more!
+8. Nice and clean template called 'Minimal'.

 == Installation ==